-Settings: 0 to 1490 feet, 0 to 497 meters (International Models only); Default = 0
+Settings: 0 to 1490 feet or 0 to 497 meters [International models only], Default = 0

-Upper Range sets the shallowest depth range that will be displayed on the Down Imaging[TM] Views.
+Upper Range sets the shallowest depth range that will be displayed on the Down ImagingTM Views.
 Upper Range is often used with Lower Range.

 For example, if you are only interested in the area between 20 and 50 feet deep, you should set the Upper Depth Range to 20 and the Lower Depth Range to 50.
-The Sonar View will then show the 30 foot area between 20 and 50 and will not show the surface or the bottom (assuming the bottom is deeper than 50 feet).
-Greater detail will be shown for the area between 20 and 50 feet.
+The Down ImagingTM View will then show the 30 foot area between 20 and 50, and will not show the surface or the bottom (assuming the bottom is deeper than 50 feet), and will show greater detail for that area between 20 and 50 feet.